Lisa Riley: Career

 Riley featured as Rebecca Patterson, a "shy, retiring, twenty something" woman, in the drama series Fat Friends across three series between 2002 and 2005.
-Riley portrayed Goody McEldrich in a 2011 episode of the UK children's show 'Young Dracula', and during 2012, she appeared as Nadia Hicks in the second series of ITV crime drama, Scott & Bailey.
+Riley played Goody McEldrich in a 2011 episode of the UK children's show 'Young Dracula', and during 2012, she appeared as Nadia Hicks in the second series of ITV crime drama, Scott & Bailey.
 Between 2011 and 2013, Riley made guest appearance as Tina Allen in the BBC school drama Waterloo Road.
 Later that year, Riley signed up as a contestant on the tenth series of Strictly Come Dancing, partnering with Robin Windsor.
 Riley juggled the rehearsals for Strictly Come Dancing with filming two appearances for Waterloo Road in February 2013.
 The couple were eliminated during the semi-finals, on 16 December 2012.
 She has since appeared on the 2013 live tour and the backstage show Strictly Confidential, directed by Craig Revel Horwood, who often praised her on the show.

-In September 2016, it was announced that Riley had joined the ITV daytime series Loose Women as one of three new panellists, following a series of guest appearances during the year.
+In September 2016, it was announced that Riley had joined the ITV daytime series Loose Women as one of three new panelists, following a series of guest appearances during the year.
 In May 2017, Riley featured in the BBC miniseries Three Girls as Lorna, the mother of one of the main characters.
 In August 2018, Riley starred in another BBC drama, Age Before Beauty, as Tina Reegan, a gothic tattoo artist.
 Riley's return to Emmerdale for one storyline was announced on 13 November 2018.
 The character returned for a guest stint from January 2019.
 She later returned full-time from September 2019.

 In November 2025, after having turned down the show several times, it was announced that Riley would appear as a contestant on the twenty-fifth series of I'm a Celebrity...Get Me Out of Here!.
+On 5 December, she was eliminated alongside Jack Osbourne finishing in 5th place.

 Personal life

 In late 2016, Riley lost over 10 stone in weight, and a year later, she had a surgery to remove excess skin.

+Riley was appointed Member of the Order of the British Empire (MBE) in the 2026 Birthday Honours for services to drama and to charity.